 MIDDLE POSITION – MP

 The middle position refers to the 3 players seated to the left of the last early position.
 You remain at the middle of a poker table, neither a great nor a bad spot.
-While it means you can play a little lose you still have a few players to act behind you and should proceed with caution in these positions on a poker table.
+While it means you can play a little lose you still have a few players to act behind you and should proceed carefully in these positions on a poker table.

 LATE POSITION – LP: THE DEALER AND THE 2 SEATS DIRECTLY TO THEIR RIGHT

 While the button is a great position so are the two players to the dealer’s right.
 These players have the best view of how a poker hand is going to play out and are in a strong position to decide whether to call, bet, raise or fold.
-If no wager has been placed the round late position players claim the pot by wagering.
+If no wager has been placed round late position players, claim the pot by wagering.
 This is known as ‘the betting position’.
 The dealer button is one of the late positions on a poker table, the other two are:

 THE CUTOFF – CO: PLAYER TO THE DEALER’S RIGHT

 Cutoff position is probably the best position to be a little adventurous with your poker hands.
 Most players in this position raise aggressively to force the button to fold.

 THE HIJACK – PLAYER TO THE CUTOFF’S RIGHT